 For most of the church’s history the biblical narratives Genesis 1-3 provided the background for the theology of the church.
 The narratives set out a view of a perfect creation that was made in a short period of time into which the disobedience of Adam and Eve eating the forbidden fruit inserted a disruption not only of their own relations with God but also the disruption of all the created order.
 Much of traditional Christian theology and doctrine have presupposed that the early chapters of Genesis are in some way historical and everything related to our salvation draws on these narratives as the basis of the need of our salvation from those events that still affected all life and relationships.
 Even my two Franciscans of interest, Bonaventure and Scotus, held such views.

 Some of the biggest critical assaults on the Genesis narratives came from examination of rocks and fossils and then the theses by Charles Darwin and William Wallace about the origins and development of life on earth by natural selection.
 The advent of genetic analysis is making genetic links between species more sure and makes that theory more credible that life originated through chemical and environmental changes, resulting in the death of millions of former species and the development of others with humans as a develpment of such natural processes.

-Because of my own previous “faith and science” and biblical studies over a 23 year period I decided in 2012 to start a personal systematic and thematic investigation about the principle traditional doctrines of the church in the light of modern science under the general title of “Creation, Fall and Salvation in an Evolutionary Context”.
-Because of my Franciscan connection I decided to include a study of Bonaventure and Duns Scotus as part of my “traditional faith” investigations.
+Because of my own previous “faith and science” and biblical studies over a 23 year period I decided in 2012 to start a personal systematic and thematic investigation about the principle traditional doctrines of the church in the light of modern science.
+Then also, because of my Franciscan connection I decided to include a study of Bonaventure and Duns Scotus as part of my “traditional faith” investigations.